 Let me begin tonight by thanking the growing number of you who take time to stop in and read about my daily happenings.
 I appreciate the comments and feedback I receive.
 Please continue to add ideas and suggestions for future posts.
-I’m starting to feel that I’m developing a routine, not that it is necessarily a bad thing.
+I’m starting to feel that I’m developing a routine, which is not necessarily a bad thing.
 My daily trek to work is increasingly amusing.
-Each day builds upon previous instances, like a soap opera.
+Each day builds upon previous instances, just like a soap opera.

 Sometimes I see the same people, but usually it’s a relatively interesting crowd.
 I’m becoming very proud of the amount of money I am saving on gas.
 I can’t stress enough the need for mass transit like this is many other cities.
 Dallas hit the nail on the head with this one.